couchbaselabs/dcp-documentation/documentation/commands/snapshot-marker.md

 ### Snapshot Marker (opcode 0x56)

 Sent by the producer to tell the consumer that a new snapshot is being sent.
-A snaphot is simply a series of commands that is guarenteed to contain a unique set of keys.
+A snapshot is simply a series of commands that is guarenteed to contain a unique set of keys.

 The request:
 * Must have extras